-If patiently waiting in line for a spot at the HNAM is way above your tolerance level, try La Perruche.
+If patiently waiting in line for a spot at the HNAM is way above your tolerance level, try Perruche Paris.
 The newly renovated space on top of the department store Printemps is home to a restaurant and a beautifully set up beach bar giving you all the St Tropez vibes you didn’t know you needed.
 Take in the breathtaking view of Opéra Garnier, the Louvre, the Madeleine church, and the Eiffel Tower.
 The restaurant side is equally gorgeous with a postcard view on Montmartre.
 What else did you expect?

 Speaking of Butte Montmartre, you might want to brave the famous Parisian hill for a drink on the 7th floor of Terrass Hotel.
-The chic but not pretentious restaurant and bar designed in the style of an artist’s loft with large windows will give you all the feels with yet another plunging view on the capital.
+The chic but not pretentious restaurant and bar designed in the style of an artist’s loft with large windows give you all the feels with yet another plunging view on the capital.

 Suffering from acrophobia?
 Don’t be alarmed.
 OFF Paris Seine is meant for those who wish to remain at sea level.
 The fairly new Parisian spot offers an unusual experience since this hotel bar sits literally on water.
 Comfortably seated on either side of the central rectangular pool, you’ll enjoy a stunning view of Austerlitz Bridge, Notre Dame, and the elegant ballet of boats gliding up and down the Seine.